Japan cautious while South Korea upbeat after North Korea talks in Tokyo

 Trump has agreed to meet North Korea’s Kim by the end of May.
 South Korean President Moon Jae-in plans to hold his summit with Kim by the end of April.

-U.S. Secretary of State Rex Tillerson, speaking on Monday in Nigeria, said preparations for Trump’s meeting, including determining the location and agenda, were still at a“very early stage.”
+U.S. Secretary of State Rex Tillerson, speaking on Monday in Nigeria, said preparations for Trump’s meeting, including determining the location and agenda, were still at a “very early stage.”

 Washington had still to hear directly from Pyongyang, he added.